PatCapon39/nextflow-seqera/user-guide/compute-env.md

 In order to access compute infrastructre, you need to create access [credentials](https://docs.seqera.io/platform/latest/credentials/overview/#introduction).
 SSH keys or Tower agents can be used to access the HPC.
 SSH keys are easier to use but some HPC providers are restricted from sharing SSH keys with a third party (e.g. Seqera Platform).
 In addition, it can be tricky to use SSH keys if the HPC is in a private network and requires VPN access.

-The following instructions is to configure compute invirnment for HPC through Tower agent credentials.
+The following instructions is to configure compute environments for HPC through Tower agent credentials.

 ### Steps to configure HPC on the Australian Nextflow Seqera Service within an organisation workspace